iorubs/dgoss/README.md

 goss a process app
 goss a user root
-goss a user node
+goss a user user2
-goss a file /app
+goss a file /dir
-goss a file /app/app
+goss a file /dir/file
 goss a http http://localhost:8080 exit
 ```